Synchro-Cyclotron (CERN): Background

 The Synchrocyclotron (as a general idea) was invented by Edwin McMillan in 1945 as an adaptation of the cyclotron to correct for relativistic effects as particles approach a significant fraction of the speed of light.
 Its main purpose is to accelerate charged particles such as protons and deutrons.

 The machine consists of two D-shaped hollow metal electrodes (called "dee"s) with a gap between them, connected to a radio frequency (RF) alternating voltage source.
 These dees are placed on a plane in a way that their openings on the flat sides face each other.
-The particles inside thea syncrocylotron can be accelerated from one dee to the other by the force produced by the electrical field between dees.
+The particles inside the syncrocylotron can be accelerated from one dee to the other by the force produced by the electrical field between dees.

 The particles accelerated between dees with this method are confined to a curved path by the magnetic field created by two large magnets placed below and above the structure.
 The machine continues to accelerate particles by alternating the direction of the electrical field until they reach the desired radius.
 They are then extracted and directed to their destination.
 Throughout the process, the frequency of the accelerating voltage is being decreased to compensate for the relativistic mass increase of the particles as they approach the speed of light.